dabitdev/ToothpickWorkshop/README.md

 #### Advanced6Activity
 Example of using named bindings (more than one class type in the scope) with `@Named("name")` and using custom annotations (type @Qualifier)

+#### Advanced7Activity
+Example of the creation of a child scope on the top of the parent defined in another module to override one binding.
+It also shows how the child activity injects variable members from the parent activity.

 #### LibraryActivity
 Using a scope defined in the `libraryDemo` module, the scope is created by calling `Singleton.getInstance()`